-NJ LEEP, Inc. (The New Jersey Law Education Empowerment Project) was founded in 2006 in partnership with Seton Hall Law School to empower youth from underserved neighborhoods in northern New Jersey to greater educational achievement through a three-fold focus on skills, habits, and exposure.
+NJ LEEP, Inc. (The New Jersey Law and Education Empowerment Project) was founded in 2006 to empower youth from underserved neighborhoods in northern New Jersey to greater educational achievement through a three-fold focus on skills, habits, and exposure.
 NJ LEEP focuses upon combining law-related education programming with college access programming.

 NJ LEEP facilitates school-based law-related education programming for urban students in grades 9-12, and serves a large cohort of urban students from the Greater Newark Area in grades 9-12 in an intensive out-of-school time four-year, year-round, college access program at Seton Hall Law School.
 This program is called NJ LEEP’s College Bound Program.

 College & Beyond:

 100% of graduates of NJ LEEP’s College Bound Program have enrolled in college, with over 85% presently enrolled or graduated.
 NJ LEEP provides pre-law counseling, adjustment support, scholarships, and other support to these students.